Can’t stop thinking? Shuffli breaks the mental loop.

 This technique is called Serial Diverse Imagining.

 Developed by researchers at Simon Fraser University to give the brain something gentle to do — gentle enough to occupy it, meaningless enough to let it drift.
+The same broad idea is often called cognitive shuffling: unrelated bedtime images that never turn into a coherent worry story.

 A racing mind, worries, and uncontrollable thoughts are common bedtime complaints.
 The Serial Diverse Imagining task diverts attention away from sleep-interfering thoughts.